MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ## Overview

 Dynamics 365 Fraud Protection gives you the flexibility to create custom rules based on observed patterns, policies, or business objectives.
 Custom rules enable your analysts to write business logic for automated decision making and to customize this logic to meet your unique business needs.
 Rules use a combination of inputs including values in the event request payload and AI-based scores to assess the risk of an event.
-You can configure rules to convert the assessment into a decision such as approve, reject, review, or challenge events based on these inputs.
+Based on these inputs, you can configure rules to convert the assessment into a decision, such as *approve*, *reject*, *review*, or *challenge*.

 > [!NOTE]
 > You cannot view or create rules in the INT environment.
 You must use the PROD environment.